kaka0525/data-structures/README.md

 # Data-structures
 ## Authors: Karen Wong & Scott Schmidt

-It holds sample code for a number of classic data structures implemented in Python.
+This reposity holds sample code for a number of classic data structures implemented in Python during our 8-week Development Accelerator.

 Current Data Structures in this repo: